-- Repeat On Interval: Repeats in intervals from a list of predefined units.
+- Repeat On Interval: The rask repeats in intervals from a list of predefined units.

-- CRON Expression: Repeats based on your own cron expression.
+- CRON Expression: The task repeats based on your own cron expression.

 Note: cron expressions must be configured according to the time zone of the FME Server that runs the task.
 All other times can be expressed according to your local time zone.